d-eisen/portfolio/content/worldwater.md

 # Design: User Flows, Sketching, and Wire framing

 ## User Stories and Flows
 Following a Lean methodology, I developed the content strategy based on **user stories**.
-The primary user stories that were identified by the initial design problem and further clarified by research and insight activities were related to making a gift to the organization and connecting with others on social media.
+User stories are a basic statement that indicates a users basic goals and motivation behind that goal.
+One of the primary user stories that were identified by the initial design problem and further clarified by research and insight activities were related to making a gift to the organization and connecting with others on social media.
 <ul>"As a user, I want to make a donation to the organization so that I can support the organization financially."</ul>
-<p>Based on this user story I developed a few simple user flows to reflect this process.
+<p>Based on this user story I developed a few simple user flows that illustrate the process that user would follow on the site to reach their goal.

-Below is an example of a user flow based on this story.
-This flow takes the user from the landing page to a completed donation.
+<p>Below is an example a user flow based on this story.
+This flow takes the user from the site's landing page to a completed donation.

 ![User Flow High Fidelity](/worldwater/img/WWUserFlowsHiFi_Page_2V2.png "User flow: From landing page to donation.")